Fifth International Youth Camp on Human Rights and World Citizenship

 Lead Facilitators:

 Martha Rabbani is a doctor in Peace Studies and Conflict Resolution.
-She has taught in universities in the US, Brazil, Mexico and Spain.
-Her teaching and research focuses on Education for World Citizenship and Social Justice.
+She has taught in universities in the US, Brazil, Mexico, and Spain.
+Her teaching and research focus on Education for World Citizenship and Social Justice.
 She is the director of the Social Justice Club Initiative and lives in Miami, Florida.

 Ava Aslinia is the founder of the Blue Valley High’s Social Justice Club, program coordinator for the Social Justice Club on Zoom, and co-editor of Challenge Injustice, Let Your Words Shine!
 Poetry of Resistance from Youth Around the World.
-She is a high school senior in Overland Park, Kansas.
+She is graduating from high school in Overland Park, Kansas.
 Ava is committed to addressing social inequalities on an international level.

-Lyla Moreira is a rising junior at her school in Kansas where she is passionate about the fine arts and her Diversity and Hispanic leadership clubs.
+Lyla Moreira is a rising senior at her school in Kansas, where she is passionate about the fine arts and her Diversity and Hispanic leadership clubs.
 She loves meeting new people with different backgrounds and cultures and discussing topics that most people are afraid to talk about in our society, which is why she is one of the lead facilitators for the Social Justice Club’s bi-weekly conversations with youth around the world.
-In Lyla’s words: “I’m so grateful for the opportunity to help lead and meet everyone participating in our camp and I know you will have a great experience!”
+In Lyla’s words: “I’m so grateful for the opportunity to help lead and meet everyone participating in our camp, and I know you will have a great experience!”

 Nitya Attaluri is a high school student in Missouri who has been engaged in community service and leadership since a very young age.
 She has been an active member of the Social Justice Club for several years and already in middle school started leading her school´s social justice club activities.
 She has also facilitated Social Justice Summer Camps for over 50 children from around the world.
 Nitya has been working with organizations like Giving the Basics, Harvesters, and Youth Volunteer Corps, receiving the Presidential Volunteer Service award every year since middle school.